-The fourth morning, from the opening of the poem, comes on.
-Fingal, still continuing in the place to which he had retired on the preceding still continuing in the place to which he had retired on the preceding of Cormul.
-The descent of the king is described.
-He orders Gaul, Dermid, and Carril the bard, to go to the valley of Cluna, and could, the front thereoe, to the Calcolomia army, Feral-arth, the son of king of Ireland.
-The king takes the command of the army, and prepares for battle.
-Marching towards the enemy, he comes to the early of Filian lay.
-Upon seeing his dog Bran, are the state of th the hunter's early eye, the billows still seem to roll.
+As when the wintry winds have seized the waves of the mountain lake, have seized them in stormy night, and clothed them over with ice; white, to the huntr's early eye, the billows still seem to roll.
 He turns his ear to the sound of each unequal ridge.
 But each is silent, gleaming, strewn with boughs and tufts of grass, which shake and whistle to the wind, over their grey seats of frost.
-So silent shone to the morning the ridges of Morven's host, as each warrior looked up from his helmet towards the hill of the king; the cloud-covered hill of Fingal, where he strode, in the folds of mist. times is the hero seen, greatly dim in all his arms.
+So silent shone to the morning the ridges of Morven's host, as each warrior looked up from his helmet towards the hill of the king; the cloud-covered hill of Fingal, where he strode, in the folds of mist.
+At times is the hero seen, greatly dim in all his arms.
 From thought to thought rolled the war, along his mighty soul.